A2osX/A2osX/README.md

 Kernel 0.9.1 stable enough to resume building.

  + KM.APPLETALK module not crashing anymore
-   (Undocummented AtInit function, had to go further in official ATINIT dissaembly)
+   (Undocummented AtInit function, had to go further in official ATINIT disassembly)

  + Improved Command Line editing and history.
    (SUPPR key is emulated with Ctrl-X using //e keyboard)

  + New DevMgr enumeration stratey, now including /RAM and other virtual Block Devices

- + Math API (Hacked from APLLESOFT ROM ;-)
+ + Math API (Hacked from APPLESOFT ROM ;-)

  + CSH Script engine in progress within Shell (In progress)